-TME consists of ECM, cytokines, and a large population of stromal cells, including CAFs, immune cells, endothelial cells, and adipocytes.
-Tumor stroma cells play crucial roles in constructing TME, including its capacity to produce ECM, activate CAFs, suppress the immune system, and promote angiogenesis.
-Furthermore, tumor stromal cells are also the primary sources of inflammatory cytokines, including TGF- $\beta$ , IFN- $\gamma$ , and TNF- $\alpha$ , which are also known as PDPN inducers.
+The TME consists of the ECM, cytokines, and a large population of stromal cells, including CAFs, immune cells, endothelial cells, and adipocytes.
+Tumor stromal cells play crucial roles in constructing the TME, including its capacity to produce ECM, activate CAFs, suppress the immune system, and promote angiogenesis.
+Furthermore, tumor stromal cells are also the primary sources of inflammatory cytokines, including TGF- β , IFN- γ , and TNF- α , which are also known as PDPN inducers.
 Reciprocally, the TME exerts profound effects on tumor growth and progression.
-As shown in Table 1, PDPN-positive CAFs exhibited poor prognosis in lung SCC, [59] lung [57,124-127], breast [60], and pancreas adenocarcinomas [61].
+As shown in Table 1, PDPN-positive CAFs exhibited poor prognosis in lung SCC [57], as well as lung [55,132-135], breast [58], and pancreas adenocarcinomas [59].
 In lung tumor cases, PDPN-positive CAFs promote tumor cell malignancy.
-The subcutaneous co-injection of human lung adenocarcinoma A549 cells with PDPN-positive vascular adventitial fibroblasts resulted in a high rate of tumor formation, lymph node metastasis, and lung metastasis compared with the PDPN-negative fibroblasts [57].
+The subcutaneous co-injection of human lung adenocarcinoma A549 cells with PDPN-positive vascular adventitial fibroblasts resulted in a high rate of tumor formation, lymph node metastasis, and lung metastasis compared with PDPNnegative fibroblasts [55].
 Moreover, PDPN-positive CAFs are closely associated with the immunosuppressive tumor microenvironment.
-PDPN-positive CAF cases display high CD204+ tumorassociated macrophages (TAMs) and low CD8/FOXP3 T cell ratio [63].
-TAMs, mainly M2 TAMs, promote malignant progression tumors by producing cytokines involved in angiogenesis, tumorigenesis, matrix remodeling, and immunosuppression [128].
-A growing number of studies have shown that FOXP3-positive regulatory T (Treg) cells in TME secrete immunosuppressive cytokines, including IL-10 and TGF- $\beta$ , and inhibit CD8-positive cytotoxic T cells, allowing tumor cells to escape the host immune surveillance in several cancers [129].
+PDPN-positive CAF cases display high CD204+ tumor-associated macrophage (TAM) levels and a low CD8/FOXP3 T cell ratio [61].
+TAMs, mainly M2 TAMs, promote the malignant progression of tumors by producing cytokines involved in angiogenesis, tumorigenesis, matrix remodeling, and immunosuppression [136].
+A growing number of studies have shown that FOXP3-positive regulatory T (Treg) cells in TME secrete immunosuppressive cytokines, including IL-10 and TGF- β , and inhibit CD8-positive cytotoxic T cells, allowing tumor cells to escape the host's immune surveillance in several cancers [137].
 Furthermore, the gene expression profiles of immunosuppressive cytokines were compared using The Cancer Genome Atlas microarray lung SCC data between a PDPN-high group and a PDPN-low group.
 The PDPN-high group exhibited significantly higher expression of TGF-β1, interleukins (IL-1A, IL-1B, IL-6, IL-10), chemokines (CCL2), and growth factors (PDGF-A and B, FGF2) than those in the PDPN-low group.
-Among them, TGF- $\beta$ 1 expression was higher in patient-derived PDPN-positive CAFs.
-Immunohistochemical analyses revealed that more PDPN-positive CAFs showed higher expression of TGF- $\beta$ 1, which was associated with CD204+ TAM infiltration in lung SCC.
-TGF- $\beta$ can inhibit the activation and proliferation of effector T cell subsets, including TH1 cells, TH2 cells, and cytotoxic T lymphocytes.
-In contrast, TGF- $\beta$ promote differentiation into Treg cells from naïve CD4+ T cells [130].
-These results indicate that PDPN-positive CAFs were associated with the immunosuppressive TME probably due to TGF- $\beta$ activation (Figure.
-2).
-However, it should be investigated whether PDPN triggers the TGF- $\beta$ -mediated construction of the immunosuppressive TME.
-Since TGF- $\beta$ crucially suppresses the immune system, TGF- $\beta$ inhibitors are currently on clinical trials in advanced solid tumors combined with immune checkpoint inhibitors [131].
-There is a possibility that PDPN-positive CAFs will become one of the key biomarkers for determining the immunosuppressive TME mediated by TGF- $\beta$ .
+Among them, TGF- β 1 expression was higher in patient-derived PDPN-positive CAFs.
+Immunohistochemical analyses revealed that more PDPN-positive CAFs showed higher expression of TGF- β 1, which was associated with CD204+ TAM infiltration in lung SCC.
+TGF- β can inhibit the activation and proliferation of effector T cell subsets, including T_H1 , T_H2 cells, and cytotoxic T lymphocytes.
+In contrast, TGF- β promotes differentiation into Treg cells from naïve CD4+ T cells [138].
+These results indicate that PDPN-positive CAFs were associated with the immunosuppressive TME, probably due to TGF- β activation (Figure 2).
+However, it should be investigated whether PDPN triggers the TGF- β -mediated construction of the immunosuppressive TME.
+Since TGF- β crucially suppresses the immune system, TGF- β inhibitors are currently on clinical trials in advanced solid tumors combined with immune checkpoint inhibitors [139].
+There is a possibility that PDPN-positive CAFs will become one of the key biomarkers for determining the immunosuppressive TME mediated by TGF- β .

 4.5.
-Roles of PDPN in T cell immunity
+Roles of PDPN in T Cell Immunity